-Right at the corner of 13th Street, this Art Deco building was designed by Richard Kuehnel and completed in 1941. could be seen in a number of Hollywood movies like “Scarface“, “Pronto“, and “Bad Boys II” and “The Birdcage“.
+Right at the corner of 13th Street, this Art Deco building was designed by Richard Kuehnel and completed in 1941. could be seen in a number of Hollywood movies like “Scarface“, “Pronto“, “Bad Boys II” and “The Birdcage“.
 The Carlyle is painted with a soothing seafoam green color with window panels that could be recognized by walking along Ocean Drive.

 Gianni Versace’s former mansion is nearby.
 Today it is a residence with condos available for vacation rental.
 Imagine how cool it is to stay in this iconic building right by the beach!

 The site was inspired by everything from car fenders to airplane noses, it’s another Art Deco Streamline Moderne example that visitors should not miss.
-Designed by Hohauser, it is a sleek building with a curved facade, and it used be a popular gay bar.
+Designed by Hohauser, it is a sleek building with a curved facade, and it used to be a popular gay bar.

 The Breakwater Boutique Hotel

-The Breakwater Boutique Hotel is one of the most photographed buildings in South Beach because the towering is a shiny beacon along Ocean Drive; This bold design was done by Anton Skiskewiczin 1936.
+The Breakwater Boutique Hotel is one of the most photographed buildings in South Beach because the towering is a shiny beacon along Ocean Drive; This bold design was done by Anton Skiskewiczin in 1936.

 Still functioning as a hotel, it is a big hotel with 99 rooms and was renovated recently in 2011.
-At night, the electric-blue sign is an attractive sight, and grab a hotel on the side of the road and enjoy a dinner by the Lummus Park.
+At night, the electric-blue sign is an attractive sight, and grab a hotel on the side of the road and enjoy a dinner by Lummus Park.

 Essex House by Clevelander

-Essex House by Clevelander is a hotel on Collins Avenue, a short walk from Ocean Drive and within as easy reach of Miamis innumerable attractions.
+Essex House by Clevelander is a hotel on Collins Avenue, a short walk from Ocean Drive and within easy reach of Miami’s innumerable attractions.
 It is a fine example of Nautical Moderne; Built in 1938, it was again designed by architect Henry Hohauser, who was based in Florida.
 The building’s design was based on a landlocked ocean liner as if it was setting sail into the sea with its smokestack-style neon sign above.
 On top of that, the building was uniquely painted with stripes and geometric shapes that have a resemblance to marine elements, with a rare mural painted by Earl LaPan on top of the original fireplace.

 The Marlin Boutique Hotel

 The Boutique Hotel was once Chris Blackwell’s studio back in the 80s.
-Artists, like Bob Marley, Jay-Z, Pharrell Williams and Aerosmith, recorded their music here.
+Artists, like Bob Marley, Jay-Z, Pharrell Williams, and Aerosmith, recorded their music here.
 The building was completed in 1939, and it was designed by notable architect L Murray Dixon – one signature of his design is the ‘eyebrows’ over the windows.
-It was recently renovated, featuring hip bars, retro lounges, 33 boutique hotel suites for tourists to enjoy this awesome architecture inside and out.
+It was recently renovated, featuring hip bars, retro lounges, and 33 boutique hotel suites for tourists to enjoy this awesome architecture inside and out.